Key questions to ask when inquiring about child care.

 Is the center licensed?

 All child care facilities must be licensed in RI by DHS (Department of Human Services).
 All of Dr. Day Care centers are licensed, insured, nationally accredited, smoke free, and drug free.

 Yes!
 Dr. Day Care Learning Centers are nationally accredited by National Early Childhood Program Accreditation (NECPA).
 To receive national accreditation, centers must meet and maintain high standards for program and staff in safety, health, education, and more to prove best practices.
 Dr. Day Care Learning Center complete an extensive self-study process, measuring the program and its services against the NECPA standards.
 These standards assess quality in the areas of adult and child interaction, staff qualifications, health and safety, physical environment, administration, and parent and community relationships.
 Every three years the program must be re-evaluated in order to become reaccredited.
 Nationally accredited programs show a commitment to going above and beyond to provide the best care possible.

 Who can I expect to see interacting with my child?

 All Dr. Day Care teachers have a high school diploma, up to a Master’s degree.
 Staff must be 18 years or older, pass a background check and criminal record check, and have experience working with children.

 How often is staff training provided?

 All staff members are required to complete professional development.
+All Dr. Day Care staff must complete 30 hours of training per year, more than the 20 hours required by the state.
 Trainings are offered monthly on important topics such as CPR and First Aid, communication, learning through play, helping children with special needs, and more, based on the needs and interest of our staff.